Multi-point distribution of discrete time periodic TASEP: Summation identities of eigenfunctions

 \subsection{Proof of Proposition \ref{prop: Cauchy identity}: Step 2}

 In this section we simplify the sum \eqref{eq: reduction of the sum}.
-We rewrite the sum further by first deciding two index sets $J$ and $J'$ with $|J|=|J'|=k$ and then express the sum in terms of summation over index sets $J,J'$:
+We rewrite the sum further by first choosing two index sets $J$ and $J'$ with $|J|=|J'|=k$ and then expressing the sum in terms of summation over index sets $J,J'$:

 where $\#(J,J^c):= |\{(m,n)\in (J,J^c): m>n\}|$ and similar for $\#(J',(J')^c)$.
 The functions $\mathscr{H}_1(J,J')$ and $\mathscr{H}_2(J^c,(J')^c)$ are defined as follows:

 and